-15 Wildlife team present collected data Final Site Visit with Site Tour: Morning bird tour for local birders Reflection activity Field tour for stakeholders
+15 Reflection for the class Final Site Visit with Site Tour:

+Morning bird tour for local birders

+Field tour for stakeholders

 Forestry Anti-harassment Statement

 Introduction

 In adopting this statement, the forestry discipline within the College of Natural Resources (CNR), at the University of Wisconsin-Stevens Point (UWSP) has expectations for professional behavior of its students, staff, faculty, and other associated parties.
 Anyone who has a reasonable belief that they, or another student, staff, faculty or guest, have been the victim of harassment, bullying, or discrimination, or any other violation in the statement herein, are encouraged and expected to report the conduct.
 See reporting options and guidelines at the end of this document.